 - was convinced to enter into the agreement by unfair means.
 Generally, this is when there’s an improper threat or pressure to such an extent that the employee’s free will and judgement is affected.

 - did not have the information or opportunity to ask for further advice about the agreement.
-For example, this might be when an employer demands that an employee signs the agreement shortly after reading it for the first time.
+For example, this might be when an employer demands that an employee signs the agreement immediately or shortly after reading it for the first time.

 Making a claim for unfair bargaining